-Led by the Chief Financial and Administrative Officer, this Team is responsible for the administrative tasks that keep the Port functioning.
+Led by the Chief Financial and Administrative Officer, the Finance and Administration Group is responsible for the administrative tasks that keep the Port functioning.
 This group includes the Finance and Accounting, Contracts, Purchasing, Business Processes, Public Records and Information Technology Departments.